ParsaKeerthana/Clustering-Assignment/README.md

 # Clustering Algorithms in Machine Learning
-This repository contains a collection of Jupyter notebooks hosted on Google Colab, each demonstrating a different clustering algorithm.
+This repository contains a collection of Collab notebooks hosted on Google Colab, each demonstrating a different clustering algorithm.
 These notebooks are designed to provide a hands-on understanding of various clustering techniques used in machine learning.

 ## Contents
 ### K-Means Clustering from Scratch: Implementation of the K-Means clustering algorithm from scratch.